 Five characterization monitoring wells (MW-4D, MW-102, MW-104, MW-105, and MW-110) were installed in 2018 to estimate the downgradient extent of impacted groundwater.
 Sample collection for Appendix III and IV parameters took place in November 2018 and June 2019.
 With the exception of MW-4D, which is not part of the monitoring well network for the Phase II Landfill, the analytical results for cobalt and lithium were below the GWPS.
-The additional characterization data are summarized in Table 2 below.
+The initial characterization data are summarized in Table 2 below.
+Additional data from subsequent sampling of the characterization monitoring wells is summarized on Figure 4.